psyv2/deliteAI/sdks/ios/docs/DEVELOPMENT.md

 ## Running Unit Tests

-The `NimbleNetExample` project includes a dedicated test target, `NimbleNetExample_Tests`, with several unit tests to ensure the robustness and correctness of the DeliteAI iOS SDK's functionalities.
+The `DeliteAIExample` project includes a dedicated test target, `DeliteAIExample_Tests`, with several unit tests to ensure the robustness and correctness of the DeliteAI iOS SDK's functionalities.
 Developers can run these tests to verify specific components and behaviors.

 The following test files are available: